k1151msarandega/WISER-Vanguard-2026-Hackathon/vanguard-quantum-portfolio/docs/mps_scaling_findings.md

   based optimization step, independent of the MPS question.
 - Everything above needs re-confirmation with real market data before being stated as a final result -- flagged, not hidden.

+## Update: real-data run (Colab) -- the 27-qubit ceiling is a hardware wall,
+## not just a soft software cap

+Re-ran the qubit-count survey with real data.
+Sizes 3-5 behaved consistently with the synthetic run (same qualitative pattern: MPS competitive or faster at small sizes, statevector cost growing with qubit count).
+At size 6 (27 qubits, real data's specific asset selection at this size), a genuinely new finding emerged:

+- **Statevector**: completed, but took **748 seconds** just to compute one expectation value -- not a failure, but a two-order-of-magnitude jump from size 5's 7.5s.
+- **MPS (both bond<=16 and uncapped)**: failed outright with `Insufficient memory to run circuit QAOA-384 using the matrix_product_state simulator.
+Required memory: 55297M, max memory: 12975M` -- MPS needed ~4.3x more RAM than Colab's free-tier instance provides.

+This sharpens `mps_scaling_findings.md`'s original "soft ceiling" framing into something more concrete and more useful for anyone planning
+deployment: **27 qubits is not just where AerSimulator's default statevector target happens to cap out -- it is also approximately where MPS's own memory footprint exceeds commodity/free-tier hardware for this problem's entanglement structure.** Both the "just switch to MPS" and "just raise the qubit target" workarounds independently run into a real resource wall at almost the same point, on real hardware most users would actually have access to -- not a simulator configuration limit that a bigger `--target` flag would fix.